 By completing the online registration, all cyclists are acknowledging that they have read and accepted the following:

-b) Zambezi Cycle Challenge rules outlined below and
+b) Zambezi Cycle Challenge Rules, Terms and Conditions outlined below

 - Safety approved riding helmets are compulsory (gloves are recommended).